mesosphere/dcos-docs-site/pages/dkp/kommander/2.0/install/networked/index.md

     ```
 -->

-## Install on Konvoy
+## Install Kommander on Konvoy

-Before running the commands below make sure that your `kubectl` configuration is pointing to the cluster you want to install Kommander on by setting the `KUBECONFIG` environment variable to the respective kubeconfig file's location.
+Before running these commands, ensure that your `kubectl` configuration **references the cluster where you want to install Kommander**, otherwise it installs on the bootstrap cluster.
+Do this by setting the `KUBECONFIG` environment variable [to the appropriate kubeconfig file's location][k8s-access-to-clusters].

+<p class="message--note"><strong>NOTE:</strong> An alternative to initializing the KUBECONFIG environment variable as stated earlier is to use the <code>–kubeconfig=cluster_name.conf</code> flag.
+This ensures that Kommander is installed on the workload cluster.</p>

 To install Kommander with http proxy setting enabled, you need to follow the instructions outlined in [enable gatekeeper](../http-proxy#enable-gatekeeper) section before proceeding further.
 To enable a gatekeeper proxy, you must pass the `values.yaml` you created to the following commands using `--values=values.yaml`